JennifferLockwood/GoalboostTesting/README.md

 GoalboostTesting
 ================

-Goalboost test plan and integration test
+Goalboost test plan and integration tests

+To build HTML from markdown:

+gradle markdownToHTML